Ultimate Apricot Tart Recipe

 Prebake pastry

-- Preheat the oven at 400°F / 200°C / Gas Mark 6.
+- Preheat the oven to 400°F / 200°C / Gas Mark 6.

-Pro tip – It is very essential that the oven is heated to the optimal temperature.
+Pro tip – It is essential that the oven is heated to the optimal temperature.
 Otherwise, the crust can shrink when baking. - Dock the chilled pastry all over with a fork to prevent the pastry from puffing up.
 Line the pie with parchment paper.
 Then, fill the center with pie weights or baking beans (dry beans).

 - Bake for 15 minutes.
 Remove the pie weights and parchment paper.
 Cool for 5 minutes before adding the filling.